alexpdp7/alexpdp7/programming/python/about_django.md

     For example, users belong to organizations and users should only see instances of some model related to their organization.
     The FAQ contains [How do I limit admin access so that objects can only be edited by the users who created them?](https://docs.djangoproject.com/en/5.1/faq/admin/#how-do-i-limit-admin-access-so-that-objects-can-only-be-edited-by-the-users-who-created-them), which is a very similar question and points to the features you need to use to achieve these goals.
     (These requirements are often related to requiring [extending the existing User model](https://docs.djangoproject.com/en/5.1/topics/auth/customizing/#extending-the-existing-user-model).)
+  * Having a search UI for reference fields instead of dropdowns.
+    Many projects similar to the admin only offer dropdowns for reference fields.
+    This does not work when the referenced objects are more than a couple.
+    Django calls this [`raw_id_fields`](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields), and it is difficult to learn that this feature exists.